 Home > Mercy News > Mercy Medical Center named among nation’s Most Wired hospitals

-As the nation’s healthcare system transitions to more integrated and patient-centered care, hospitals such as Mercy are using information technology to better connect care providers and patients.
-Most Wired hospitals have met a set of rigorous criteria across four operational categories: Clinical quality and safety; infrastructure; clinical integration; and business and administrative management.
+Most Wired hospitals have met a set of rigorous criteria across four focus areas: Clinical quality and safety; infrastructure; clinical integration; and business and administrative management.

 The annual Most Wired Survey reviews hospitals and health systems nationwide regarding their healthcare IT initiatives and capabilities.
-Mercy is one of 2,213 hospitals participating in the review, and one of the 338 hospitals formally recognized as meeting the criteria to be named a Most Wired hospital.
+Mercy is one of 364 organizations recognized out of 2,146 hospitals participating in the review – more than 34 percent of all hospitals in the U.S.

-Mercy will be among the Most Wired winners to be recognized for this accomplishment at an awards ceremony in San Francisco later this month.
+Mercy will be among the Most Wired winners to be recognized for this accomplishment at an awards ceremony in San Diego later this month.

 Detailed results of the survey and study can be found in the July issue of Health & Hospitals Network (H&HN).
 For a full list of winners, visit www.hhnmag.com.